If the weather doesn’t tell you,

 it’s time to BREW UP some caramel apples,

 the calendar will.

 Forget the green-dyed corn syrup eyeballs and put real food into your body.
 Make some beautiful caramel apples!
-This recipe is the best EVER- and believe me, i’ve dipped probably a half a million- without exaggeration.
+This recipe is the best EVER!
+As an ex-chocolatier/owner of my own belgian chocolate shop, believe me when i tell you, i’ve dipped probably a half a million- without exaggeration.

 Have you tried DIPPING APPLES but the caramel slides off onto the parchment paper?
 It won’t happen with this recipe!

 Get your hot pads ready, tell your kids to stand back, and get your wire whisk ready to stir your arm off.
 It will get hot- so hot it will boil.
 It will be sticky.
 The caramel will hiss at you like a snake as you move it around the kettle.
 But don’t worry.
 As long as you,

 AND WATCH THE TEMPERATURE LIKE A NEWBORN BABY, YOU ‘VE GOT THIS.

 8 apples (Tip: pick a variety you like to eat plain)

 8 popsicle sticks